 Please reverse, discontinue, or eliminate all initiatives, efforts to change enrollment in Medicaid to "continuous".
 Changing enrollment eligibility to "continuous" serves no direct, or demonstrated purpose and is without clear evidence for it's intended goal.

 Thanks for the opportunity to comment,

-Subject Line: DO NOT end 12-month continuous eligibility for Medicaid
+Subject Line: Changes in eligibility for Medicaid